EpicEric/pony-mqtt/docs/classes/actor-mqttconnection.md

 * `port'`: The port for the MQTT service.
 By default, most brokers use port `1883`.

 * `keepalive'`: Duration in seconds for the keepalive mechanism.
+If set to `0`, the keepalive mechanism is disabled, but ping messages will still be sent once in a while to avoid inactivity.
 Default is `15`.
-The minimum is 5 seconds.

 * `version'`: The [version](//classes/type-mqttversion.md) of the communication protocol.
 By default, it uses the fourth release of the protocol, version 3.1.1.